5 Reasons to Consider Precision Radial Gas Bearings from New Way

 - Steam & Gas turbines

-5 Advantages of New Way’s Bently Radial Gas Bearings versus Tilt Pad Bearings
+5 Advantages of New Way’s Radial Gas Bearings versus Tilt Pad Bearings

-Tilt pad bearings are prominent in the turbo industry because of their ability to operate at high speeds without causing whirl in certain configurations.
+Tilt pad bearings are prominent in the turbomachinery industry because of their ability to operate at high speeds without causing whirl in certain configurations.
 While they are able to meet rigorous operating requirements demanded by the turbo industry, this comes at a cost in maintenance and complexity, ultimately affecting profits.
-Let’s look at five areas where Bently Bearings are able to overcome obstacles inherent to the tilt pad bearing design.
+Let’s look at five areas where New Way’s radial bearings for turbomachinery are able to overcome obstacles inherent to the tilt pad bearing design.

 1. Zero Friction